jadecobra/python_tdd_exercises/source/truth_table_01.rst

 Nullary Operations
 ------------------

 Nullary operations do not take in inputs and always return the same value.
-They are singleton :doc:`functions`
+They are :doc:`singleton functions </functions_singleton>`

 RED: make it fail
 ^^^^^^^^^^^^^^^^^